Red Light Therapy for Hypertension – A Natural Approach to Better Heart Health

 Can Red/Near-Infrared Light Help Manage Essential Hypertension?

-It may be an effective treatment for skin-related conditions, but can red or near-infrared light really help manage essential hypertension?
-Another research study [2] was conducted in 30 hypertensive patients.
-The research shows that low-level laser therapy using infrared diode laser can significantly influence cardiovascular regulation.
-This is because this treatment is targeting areas near the medulla oblongata, which is a brainstem region that is involved in blood pressure control.
+While it may be an effective treatment for skin-related conditions, can red or near-infrared light really help manage essential hypertension?
+Another research study was conducted in 30 hypertensive patients.
+[2] The research shows that low-level laser therapy using an infrared diode laser can significantly influence cardiovascular regulation.
+This is because this treatment targets areas near the medulla oblongata, a brainstem region involved in blood pressure control.

 Additionally, 12 out of the 30 patients who had previously not responded to conventional medications showed significant improvement after undergoing red or near-infrared light therapy.